EXECUTIVES AND DIRECTORS:

 Research expertise and interests: Nanotechnology, Theoretical and Computational Condensed Matter Physics, Surface Science, Computational Quantum Chemistry, Physical Chemistry, Supercomputing and Parallel Computing and Computational Life Sciences.

 Organised three scientific meetings (two international).
 Edited two books on Computational Life Sciences.
-Author of over 30 scientific refereed papers and book chapters and 57 conference presentations in 12 countries .
+Author of over 30 scientific refereed papers and book chapters and more than 60 conference presentations in 13 countries .

 John earned B.A.
 (Economics) cum laude from Princeton University, NJ (1970); studied International Economics and Foreign Affairs at Johns Hopkins School of Advanced International Studies, Washington, D.C.
 (1971); received Certificate in Financial Administration from Fundacao Getulio Vargas, Rio de Janeiro, Brazil, and MA in Business Administration from Harvard Business School, Boston, MA, USA.
 He is a resident of New York City and commutes between the USA, Switzerland and Singapore.
 He speaks English, Spanish, Portuguese and French.
 His wide work experience over thirty years in banking, investment and financing include: